-A new downloadable guide from Caring Homes explains the latest changes from the Care Act; these changes came into affect at the start of April.
+A new downloadable guide from Caring Homes explains the latest changes from the Care Act; these changes came into effect at the start of April.
 The outline of the Care Act highlights what people with different levels of capital can expect in terms of financial assistance.
 It is no secret that nearly 96% of people over the age of 65 have made no financial provisions for future residential or nursing care.

-Given that the process can often be tough to come to terms with, Caring Homes have a provided an easy to read guide on how the latest Care Act and its changes could affect you.
+Given that the process can often be tough to come to terms with, Caring Homes have provided an easy to read guide on how the latest Care Act and its changes could affect you.

-On Easter Monday the biggest shake up to pensions in a generation takes effect with those aged 55 or over granted new “pension freedoms”.
+On Easter Monday the biggest shake-up to pensions in a generation takes effect with those aged 55 or over granted new “pension freedoms”.

-For the first time pension savers will be able to take up to 100% of their pension as cash enabling them to spend their retirement funds as they wish.
+For the first time, pension savers will be able to take up to 100% of their pension as cash enabling them to spend their retirement funds as they wish.
 More choice means that pensioners will be able to make financial decisions more suited to their particular needs.
-On the other hand costly mistakes may be made resulting in a lifetime of savings gone for good.
-And of course there is the siren call of the Lamborghini purchase...
+On the other hand, costly mistakes may be made resulting in a lifetime of savings gone for good.
+And of course, there is the siren call of the Lamborghini purchase...

 March is Free Wills Month where a group of charities offers individuals and couples aged 55 and over the opportunity to have their simple wills written or updated by a participating solicitor.

-Appointments are limited and are allocated on a first come first served basis.
+Appointments are limited and are allocated on a first-come-first-served basis.
 To find out more and make an appointment with a participating solicitor near you go to the free wills website: